Ukraine crisis explained

-What is happening in Ukraine?
+What happened in Ukraine?

 On February 24, 2022, Russia launched a military operation in Ukraine.

 The conflict forced more than 14 million people to leave their homes – that’s more than a quarter of Ukraine’s entire population.
+More than 1.4 million homes have been damaged or destroyed.

-ShelterBox is responding to the Ukraine crisis.
+ShelterBox responded to the Ukraine crisis.

-5 things you need to know about the Ukraine crisis
+5 things you need to know about the Ukraine Crisis

 1. The Ukraine conflict began in February 2014 when Crimea was annexed from Ukraine.
 Since then, tensions have risen steadily.
 The latest escalation in violence began on 24 February 2022.